 outcomes.
 A PLAR assessment may include (but not limited to) the following:

 A notification of unsatisfactory academic performance resulting from a Term GPA of less than 2.00

-A specific set of course requirements leading to the completion of a set of admission requirements, a degree, diploma or certificate, either at the University of Lethbridge or at an institution with which the University has formal transfer arrangements.
+A specific set of course requirements leading to the completion of a set of admission requirements, a degree, diploma or certificate, either at the University, or at an institution with which the University has formal transfer arrangements.

 The selection of courses once a student has been admitted to the University.

 The normal requirement is that students complete at least 50% of program credits through MacEwan University.
 Exceptions are not available to students on an individual basis.
 However, program-by-program variances to the residency requirement may be approved by Academic Governance Council.

 - Spring/Summer Term: May – August

 The university’s official and certified statement of a student’s academic record.
 It is a subset of the official student record and includes the legal name, birth date, program of study, courses, grades, academic standing, program of graduation, graduation date as well as other transcript notations as approved in policy.

 Credit granted for work successfully completed at another recognized institution.